Arun Kumar

 Photo by Patrick Tomasso on Unsplash

 People have been writing and generating ideas for more than a millennium.
-The number of words that are written available every year, thanks to the internet, has gone through something beyond an exponential growth.
-It is hard to imagine that words that are now written every month, particularly in blogs, are all original ideas.
-Most of the writing could be recycling older concepts being said in a different way or put in a different perspective, more so than original thoughts.
+Recently, the number of words that are written and available for public consumption each year, thanks to the internet, however, has risen beyond an exponential growth.
+It is hard to imagine that all those words that are now written each day, particularly in blogs, are original ideas.
+Most of the writing could be recycling of older concepts, perhaps, dressed in different clothes.

-The content matter of blog posts and assessing their originality, however, can be looked at through glasses with different hues.
+The content matter of blog posts and assessing their originality, however, can also be looked in a different way.

-Even if every blog post does not contain an entirely new idea, what matters more in the age of the internet is that it flashes in the sky as a new star and has potential for being noticed by a segment of users.
-Like the sudden emergence of a supernovathere are billions of stars in the galaxy and there are trillions of galaxies but the light from an exploding star gets noticed in the night sky by astronomers.
+Even if every blog post may not contain an entirely new idea, what matters more in the age of the internet is that a recently uploaded post flashes in the sky as a new star and has potential for being noticed by a segment of users.
+The event is like the sudden emergence of a supernova; it is the light from an exploding star that gets noticed in the night sky by many who happen to be looking at the right part of the sky.

-Billions of users on the internet are also looking at the content through their own lenses.
-Among the vast universe of the internet, content we keep up with is only a narrow section and are only aware of what appears and disappears within that.
-A day, after all, has a limited number of hours, and we do not live forever.
+Billions of users on the internet are looking at the content through their own telescopic screen.
+Among the vast universe of the internet, content we keep up with is only a narrow slice of the sky.
+We are only aware of what appears and disappears within our narrow field of view.

 What part of the sky we look at depends on our interest, hobbies, the evolution of our internet habits, and sometimes, our desire to learn something new.
-If a blog flashes in the part of the sky we look at, it is likely to be noticed by a small fraction of the billions of users, which by itself, is not a small number, by any means.
+If a blog flashes in the part of the sky we generally look at, it is likely to get noticed by us.

-And so, though each blog post may not have something profoundly original to say, it could still be of interest to us.
-The combination of vast a number of users and a small burst of ephemeral light that a new post creates has potential to be noticed, and at times, go viral.
+And so, though each blog post may not have something profoundly original to say, it could still be of interest to many.

-Yes, if it flashes in the right part of the internet sky, I am interested in what you have to say.
+If the words flash through the right part of the internet sky that I look at, I am interested in what you have to say.